Skycry805/ChatTool/README.md

 Run coverage
 ```
-python3 ./backend/unitttest.py
+python3 ./backend/unittests.py
 ```

-Keep in mind, the backend/apy.py will not be fully covert in unittests, because the routes are called by a HTTP-Request!
+Keep in mind, some functions in backend/apy.py are excluded in the coverage, because the routes are called by a HTTP-Request in tests!

 ### Run with coverage WebUI
 Run the coverage compose file for the coverage web ui: